UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

-## Link substrands into one long scaffold strand
+## Link domains into one long scaffold strand

 We will want the strands on helices 1 and 2 to be joined by crossovers in the middle, so let's add those now.